Core Engine

 function call (e.g., set a pending Java exception, suspend or resume the Java thread, register a resource, …).

-This function affects performance and should only be used for debug purpose.
+This function affects the performances and should only be used for debug purpose.
 A typical use of this API is to verify that a native implementation does not corrupt the internal structures:

 void Java_com_mycompany_MyClass_myNativeFunction(void) {